UST-QuAntiL/Quokka/README.md

 A tutorial can be found [here](#running-a-workflow-based-quantum-application).

 ## Running Quokka
-The easiest way to get start with quokka is using [Docker-Compose](https://docs.docker.com/compose/):
+The easiest way to get start with Quokka is using [Docker-Compose](https://docs.docker.com/compose/):

 1. Clone the repository using ``git clone https://github.com/UST-QuAntiL/Quokka.git``
 2. Navigate to the repository and start it by running ``docker-compose up``